mianmiantea2019/Feeds-Streaming-System/README.md

 - MongoDB with mongoose for database interactions.
 - JSON Web Tokens (jsonwebtoken) for user authentication.
 - Redis for caching and improving performance.
-- socket.io for real-time communication.
+- Socket.io for real-time communication.
-- express-rate-limit and express-slow-down for rate limiting and slowing down requests.
+- Express-rate-limit and express-slow-down for rate limiting and slowing down requests.
-- ...

 ## Getting Started